acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/tabs.md

 content can be used.

 @argument {Tab}
-Listeners are passed the tab object that has loaded.
+Listeners are passed the tab object.
 </api>

 <api name="activate">
 @event

-This event is emitted when an inactive tab is made active.
+This event is emitted when the tab is made active.

 @argument {Tab}
-Listeners are passed the tab object that has become active.
+Listeners are passed the tab object.
 </api>

 <api name="deactivate">
 @event

-This event is emitted when the active tab is made inactive.
+This event is emitted when the tab is made inactive.

 @argument {Tab}
-Listeners are passed the tab object that has become inactive.
+Listeners are passed the tab object.
 </api>

 </api>